jedisct1/draft-denis-xet/draft-denis-xet.md

 ## Performance Optimization

-Implementations MAY skip hash computation for the first `MIN_CHUNK_SIZE - 64 - 1` bytes of each chunk, as boundary tests are not performed in this region.
+Implementations MAY skip hash computation for the first `MIN_CHUNK_SIZE - GEARHASH_WINDOW` bytes of each chunk, as boundary tests are not performed in this region.

-This optimization does not affect output correctness because the `Gearhash` window is 64 bytes, ensuring the hash state is fully populated by the time boundary tests begin.
+This optimization does not affect output correctness because the `Gearhash` window is `GEARHASH_WINDOW` bytes, ensuring the hash state is fully populated by the time boundary tests begin.

 # Hashing Methods {#hashing-methods}